mhw32/neural-navier-stokes/README.md

-Try LDM, rLDM, rSSLDM, neuralODE, RNN on spiral case.
+Try LDM, SLDM, neuralODE, RNN on spiral case.
 Then try nonlinear versions of *LDM.